andykessler/LudumDare40/README.md

 Thanks for playing my first Ludum Dare game!
 I look forward to hearing your feedback.

+*Full screen recommended*

 # About

-- You are the yellow capsule!
-You can carry a ball.
+- You are the **yellow** capsule--you can carry a ball

-- Opponents are the teal capsules!
-They can carry balls too.
+- Opponents are the **teal** capsules--they can carry balls too

-- Common enemy is the purple capsules!
-Will chase down those who have a ball.
+- Common enemy is the **purple** capsules--they chase down those who have a ball

-- As you hold the ball longer the purple capsule will chase you faster, so you must throw ball to your opponents.
+- As you hold the ball longer the **purple capsule will chase you faster**

+- **Throw the ball** to your opponents to try and kill them

-- Everyone has 3 lives.
+- Everyone has 3 lives

 - Last capsule standing wins!